Where to Go from Here — Where to Find Support

-You are in a situation that was not of your choosing.
-But this is not the baby’s fault – You may be thinking along these lines.
+You may be thinking along these lines: You are caught up in a situation that was not of your choosing.
+But this is not the baby’s fault.

 You are wondering whether you could love a child that was not the result of a loving act, but an act of force and abuse of power.
 You might ask yourself, “Won’t that make me hate it?”

 You want to know how strongly and deeply the hurt and memories will reach into the future.
 Would the opportunity to love the “innocent” create a stronger bond than the pain of memory?

 You may have already started bonding with the baby.
 This is very common.
 Despite the harsh circumstances, gentle feelings are beginning to develop.
 You are surprised and wonder what this could mean.

 You may fear that the pregnancy will make it obvious what was done to you.
 This could be disconcerting.
 How will they react?
 Would you prefer it if no one knew?